tabcat/spec/IPFS_LOG_ENTRY.md

 IPFS-Log entries are used to append updates in an immutable and conflict free way.
 Peers share them with each other and add them to their local replica.
 Before new entries can be added to the replica, their digital signature and writer identity need to be verified.

 It's important to make sure the entry format is easy to transmit and verify.
-To do this, the spec takes advantage of binary types in CBOR to save space; and structures the data so verifying the digital signature is straightforward.
+The spec takes advantage of binary types in CBOR to save space; and structures the data so verifying the digital signature is straightforward.

 ## Entry Format